Article

 minutes to read

 An Alien Registration Number (A-Number) is a unique 7- to 9-digit number assigned by the Department of Homeland Security to noncitizens in the United States.
-If you are filling out Form I-9 — either as an employee completing Section 1 or as an employer recording documents in Section 2 — you need to know what the A-Number is, where to find it on immigration documents, and which field it belongs in.
+If you are filling out Form I-9 — either as an employee completing Section 1 or as an employer verifying documents in Section 2 — you need to know what the A-Number is, where to find it on immigration documents, and which field it belongs in.
 Getting this wrong is one of the most common I-9 errors found in audits.

 What Is an Alien Registration Number?